 These factors alone are not sufficient to classify someone as impaired.
 As for the red eyes and unsteady balance, the officer failed to take into account that the accused was standing on an icy slope with dress shoes on.
 The officer also failed to account for the late time of night which can explain the red eyes.
 As such, the Judge held that the accused was not guilty.
 As you can see, there is hope to defeating an over 80 or impaired charge.
 What you will need is a lawyer who understands the “science” and legal realm of drinking and driving.

-A10.
 Technically speaking, you never really need a lawyer.
-Much in the same way that you don’t really need an electrician to wire your home – that is, if you know what you are doing then save the expense.
-However, chances are that if you’re not an electrician, something will go awry with the wiring of the house and then it will be too late to undo it.
-Much like the situation with the electrician, if you plead guilty and it turns out that wasn’t the best choice, it becomes incredibly difficult to undo the plea.
+Much in the same way that you don’t really need a mechanic to work on your car – that is, if you know what you are doing then save the expense.
+However, chances are that if you’re not a mechanic, something can go awry with the repair of the car and then it will be too late to undo it.
+Much like the situation with the mechanic, if you plead guilty and it turns out that wasn’t the best choice, it becomes incredibly difficult to undo the plea.
 Moreover, not many people are versed in law.
 Doing your “research” online or otherwise is a dangerous and slippery slope to embark upon.
 You may not be aware of all the intricacies of the law and may very well overlook important aspects of your case that would otherwise point to your innocence and/or make it a difficult case for the Crown.
 It is vital, then, that you consult a lawyer.
 The lawyer may not know how to wire a house, but he/she will know what to look for in your case.
 It may make the difference to your liberty.
 In a recent case, a client represented to our firm that he/she would like to plead guilty as he/she felt there was “no defence”.
 Upon reviewing the file, the lawyers at Aitken Robertson were able to find various errors in the evidence which ultimately led to the withdrawal of the criminal charges.
 Had this person not consulted with us and proceeded to plead guilty, he/she would have caused themselves unnecessary stress and other detrimental effects that could potentially haunt him/her for the rest of his/her life.
 It is always advisable to seek legal advice prior to making any decision.
 Aitken Robertson offers a free 30 minute consultation to help get your bearings straight.

 Most breath machines use infrared spectography to determine the concentration of alcohol in your breath.
 Infrared energy is passed through the breath sample and depending on how the energy is interpreted after passing through your breath indicates the amount of alcohol in the air.